utkarshsinh/InvoiceApp/README.md

 ### Contribution

-Feel free to fork the project and submit pull requests for any improvements or bug fixes.
+Feel free to fork the project and submit pull requests for improvements or bug fixes.
 Ensure to maintain the code structure.

+### Future Work

+- Implement Log in functionality
+- Enhancing refined search based on the status of invoice(Paid, Draft, Pending)